swoook/fastText/examples/export/README.md

 ## Gensim

 - Gensim is a Python library for some NLP tasks including topic modelling, document indexing and similarity retrieval
-- In this example, we export a fastText model to various frameworks via Gensim
-- E.g., fastText -> Gensim -> PyTorch
 - Gensim supports `get_sentence_vector`, which is equivalent to `get_sentence_vector` in the fastText
 - Be aware `get_sentence_vector` normalizes each word vector before taking a mean by default